kaizokumuda/html5rocks/www.html5rocks.com/content/mobile/cross-device/en/index.md

 There are simpler, free alternatives too, like the [Detect Mobile Browsers][dmb] project.
 The drawback, of course, is that device detection will inevitably be less comprehensive.
-Also, it only distinguishes between mobile and non-mobile devices providing limited tablet support only through an [ad-hoc set of tweaks][dmb-tablet].
+Also, it only distinguishes between mobile and non-mobile devices, providing limited tablet support only through an [ad-hoc set of tweaks][dmb-tablet].

 [dmb]: http://detectmobilebrowsers.com/